 Anyone using New Zealand’s roads contributes towards their upkeep.
-Most road users pay levies in the prices of their fuel.
-Others, such as drivers of light diesel vehicles and diesel-powered heavy vehicles like trucks, pay through road user charges (RUC).
+Most road users pay levies in the price of their fuel.
+Others pay through road user charges (RUC).

 The revenue collected from road user charges is dedicated to the National Land Transport Fund (NLTF).
-The NLTF funds road improvements and maintenance, public transport, road safety, and walking and cycling.
+The NLTF funds new roads, improvements and maintenance, public transport, road safety, and walking and cycling.

 You must pay road user charges if your vehicle:

 Some vehicles are currently exempt from paying RUC, such as vehicles unsuitable for road use or used almost exclusively off-road.